Add nodes to a cluster

 identifies the number of nodes being added.

 Limitations - You must increase the datacenter size by a multiple of the number of racks in the target datacenter.
-For example, with 3 racks you may scale up by 3, 6, or 9 nodes, and so on.
+For example, with 3 racks you can scale up by 3, 6, or 9 nodes, and so on.
 Invalid size parameters are ignored.

 -